-This bill amends and reenacts specific sections of Louisiana's insurance law, particularly R.S.
+This bill amends several sections of Louisiana's insurance law, specifically R.S.
 22:1968, 1969(A), and 2191(B)(1).
-It introduces provisions for the commissioner to issue notices of wrongful conduct when there is reason to believe that a person is engaging in unfair trade practices.
-The bill allows for the commissioner to adopt rules for the electronic delivery of these notices, enhancing the efficiency of communication regarding violations.
+It updates the process for issuing notices of hearing related to unfair trade practices by allowing the commissioner to issue a notice if there is reason to believe that a person is engaging in such practices.
+The bill introduces provisions for the electronic or physical delivery of these notices, enhancing communication efficiency.
+Additionally, it allows the commissioner to adopt rules for electronic delivery in accordance with the Administrative Procedure Act.

-Additionally, the bill specifies that if a person does not respond to a notice within twenty days, the commissioner can determine if a violation has occurred and issue a cease and desist order.
-It also clarifies that any demand for a hearing by an aggrieved party must be filed within thirty days of receiving notice, whether through traditional mail or electronic/physical delivery.
-This update aims to streamline the process of addressing violations and improve the overall handling of insurance matters in Louisiana.
+Furthermore, the bill modifies the timeline for responding to notices of violations.
+It stipulates that if a person does not respond within twenty days of receiving the notice—whether through mailing, faxing, or electronic/physical delivery—the commissioner can proceed with findings and issue a cease and desist order.
+The demand for a hearing by an aggrieved party must now be filed within thirty days of receiving notice, whether by mail or electronic/physical delivery, ensuring that parties have a clear and consistent timeframe to respond to actions taken against them.

 HB605 Engrossed: 22:1969(A), 22:2191(B)(1)